icesivip/robot/README.md

 # SPART
-SPART stands for Simulation, Programming, Automatization and Robotic Team
+SPART stands for Simulation, Programming, Automation and Robotic Team